Financial aid policies at Kalamazoo College require you to know and agree to 10 points for aid to properly be

 - I understand that if I am awarded a job on campus, I am responsible for entering my work hours after each shift and submitting my electronic time sheet for supervisor approval.
 I further understand that it is my responsibility to meet the deadlines established for submission of time sheets.
 If I am working under the Federal Work/Study program, I must monitor my earnings so as not to earn over the work award limit in my financial aid award.

 - I understand that if I choose to accept a Federal Direct Subsidized/Unsubsidized Loan I must undergo “borrower entrance loan counseling” and complete a promissory note before my loan can be processed and credited to my account.

 - I understand that if I borrow funds under the Federal Direct Loan program, I must complete online exit counseling before graduating or withdrawing from the College.
 The Office of Financial Aid will provide information about completing the online exit counseling each May for current seniors.

 - I understand that each year I must complete or renew a Free Application for Federal Student Aid (FAFSA) in order to be considered for federal and state financial aid programs.

-Students who are not on Financial Aid Satisfactory Academic Progress (SAP) probation may withdraw from a course without impacting their current financial aid during Weeks 2-8.
+Students who are not on Financial Aid Satisfactory Academic Progress (SAP) probation may withdraw from a course without impacting their current financial aid if the withdrawal paperwork is submitted to the Registrar’s Office after Tuesday of 3rd week and prior to Friday of 8th week.
 Note that the combined effect of withdrawals and/or failed courses could impact Financial Aid Satisfactory Academic Progress, and therefore impact future financial aid eligibility.

 Financial Aid Appeals

 Kalamazoo College rarely reconsiders a financial aid award; however, if there are extraordinary financial obstacles or significant long-term financial setbacks not revealed in the Free Application for Federal Student Aid (FAFSA) that may warrant a review by the Office of Financial Aid.

 All financial aid appeals must be made in writing (email, fax or regular mail) to the Kalamazoo College Office of Financial Aid.